TRANSPORTATION IMPACT FEES – Documenting GRAFT

 According to county documents, the paving length for completion is less than some drive ways.
+So read here what does a maid service include?
 It is about 2,400 feet to complete the road connection.
 Saratoga is the cheapest and easiest project in our capital improvement plan that would dramatically improve Highway 50’s congestion and onramp access.

 Other more expensive projects have gone forward (MF/ Diamond Springs Parkway, HOV lanes, Ray Lawyer Dr overpass, and Silva Valley Interchange).
 These expensive projects provide marginal congestion relief for Highway 50 .
 (See the Cal Trans study on HOV lanes.)

 We believe the failure to complete Saratoga is a 16-year violation of Measure Y’s concurrency requirements with NO help from the Measure “Y” committee members.
 El Dorado County’s Department of Transportation needs congestion to acquire grants and keep the fees high.